vex-labs/vex-contract/README.md

 # Deployments

 - A stable contract (the last release) is deployed at "TBD".
-- An unstable development contract is deployed at meowwwww.testnet.
+- An unstable development contract is deployed at shocking-desire.testnet.

 # Flow